Day, Michael

 - Know all safety and operating procedures for any and all equipment in use.
 If you don’t know please ask.

-- Hair must be secured and out of your eyes.
-Aprons are available and safety glasses (provided) are mandatory.
+- Dress properly for labs.
+Loose clothing is not permitted and tennis shoes are mandatory.
+NO CROCS, sandals, or slippers.
+Hair must be secured and out of your eyes.
+Aprons are available and safety glasses (student provided) are mandatory.

-- Non-compliance with the above stated guidelines will result in removal from lab area and completion of an alternative text assignment.
+- Non-compliance with the above stated guidelines will result in removal from the lab area and completion of an alternative text assignment.

 Breakage Policy: Without shop equipment labs are difficult to perform.
 Students will be held responsible for breakage due to improper handling or horseplay.
 Please respect all items in the shop at all times.